COPtoLON/KB/Career/Interview.md

 A Python float is stored as a 64-bit IEEE 754 double-precision value, \
 which provides a balance between performance and precision but can introduce small rounding errors for certain decimal values.

+- "What is the time complexity of this function?"
+- "Why multiple error messages?"

 ## How would you improve your code?
 - "What can be done better for the home work task?"